Recognition of prior experience

 Recognition of prior experience is only valid for the specified study programme.

 Recognition of prior experience is not an official recognition of a diploma.
 Also, no degree or diploma can be granted by the University of Luxembourg by recognition of prior experience: to receive a diploma from the University, at least 60 ECTS credits have to be obtained by completing courses taken at and offered by the University.

 A learning outcome is a statement of what a learner is expected to know, understand or be able to do at the end of a learning process.* Learning outcomes serve as a common reference for teaching, learning and assessment.
 In the Luxembourg Qualifications Framework, learning outcomes are classified in the following categories:

 Aptitudes: ability to apply knowledge to the completion of tasks and the resolution of problems (cognitive or practical)

 Attitudes: assumption of responsibility and autonomy

 *Bologna Working Group on Qualifications (2005).
 A Framework for Qualifications of the European Higher Education Area, p 29

 Each study programme web page contains a link to its curriculum where course descriptions are published for each semester.
-Course descriptions include information on the course content, course objectives, course details, and the learning outcomes.
-You can use this information to find out whether your prior experience could be recognised for the award of credit or exemptions.
+Course descriptions include information on the course content, course objectives, course details and learning outcomes.
+You can use this information to find out whether your prior experience may be recognised for the award of credit or exemptions.

-The timeframe for a recognition of prior experience assessment varies according to the type of request and the nature and extent of the prior experience to be assessed.
-Please count on your request taking several weeks to be processed.
+The timeframe for recognition of prior experience varies according to the type of request and the nature and extent of the prior experience to be assessed.
+It is likely that your request will take several weeks to be processed.

-You may have the possibility to appeal against a decision concerning the recognition of prior experience under certain conditions.
-For further information on how to appeal, please refer to the page concerning Appeals.
+You may have the option of appealing against a decision concerning the recognition of prior experience under certain conditions.
+For further information on how to appeal, please refer to the Appeals page.